weaveworks/scope/site/installing.md

 ###<a name="net-scope"></a> Weave Net and Scope

 If Scope is running on the same machine as the Weave Network, then the probe uses weaveDNS to automatically discover any other apps on the network.
-Scope does this by registering itself under the address scope.weave.local.
+Scope does this by registering itself under the address `scope.weave.local`.

 Each probe sends its reports to every app registered at this address.
-If you have weaveDNS set up and running, no further steps are necessary.
+If you have weaveDNS set up and running, no further steps are required.

 If you don’t want to use weaveDNS, then Scope can be instructed to cluster with other Scope instances on the command line.
 Hostnames and IP addresses are acceptable, both with and without ports, for example: